alaycock/alaycock.github.io-archive/_posts/blog/2016-01-09-Smart-Mirror-Frame.markdown

 ![](/img/20150109/IMG_20160102_142413.jpg)

 I cut a small slit for the hover to be mounted on the side of the frame.
 This will allow me to wave up and down next to the frame to change what is on the display.
 I originally wanted to have the hover sunken into the frame, but I didn't have the necessary skills or tools.
 I also wasn't sure if that would affect the strength of the frame which took a while to build, so I opted to velcro it to the side of the frame instead.

+At the same time, I've been doing a bit of coding to get the mirror together.
+Once I have that working, I'm going to permanently put it all together and see how it works.